Rock gong: Description

 Rock gongs are often large dolerite rocks; Fagg describes examples that weigh up to several tons.
 They are almost always entirely solid, as playing rocks in other such states would result in a hollow and less metallic tone.
 Fagg identifies that the tone produced by the vibrating rock is not necessarily influenced by the size of the rock, provided that the resonating stone is not dampened by the solid earth.

 Rock gongs would be played by striking the rock's surface with a hand-held stone.
 This beater would often be made of igneous stone, but examples of metamorphic quartzite beaters have been discovered.

 Although often played solo, gongs can be played as an ensemble, with evidence that gongs for four players were sometimes used.
 These larger stones can have up to 50 tuned depressions.
-When measured against a Ragg tuning fork, a depression on one particular gong was found to have a fundamental frequency of 216 Hz.
+When measured against a tuning fork, a depression on one particular gong was found to have a fundamental frequency of 216 Hz.

-Continuous playing of the instrument produces smooth indentations in the rock and a matt-like texture.
+Continuous playing of the instrument produces smooth indentations in the rock and a matte-like texture.